charlottedaumal/microtubule-tracking/README.md

 ## 📖 Description

-This plugin has been developed to allow for a fast and efficient way to track fluorescently tagged EB-3 proteins in a cell to study microtubule dynamics.
+This plugin has been developed to allow for a fast and efficient way to track fluorescently tagged EB-3 proteins (End Binding protein 3) in a cell to study microtubule dynamics.
 In this plugin was included :
-- Method to increase the contrast with temporal summing of frames
+- Methods to increase the contrast with temporal summing of frames
 - Segmentation and tracking algorithm of the microtubules
 - Methods to compute the average or instantaneous speed and orientation of extending microtubules
 - Quantitative plots generation of speed and orientation distributions